SergKolo/xrandr-indicator/README.md

 # xrandr-indicator
-appindicator for easy switching between monitor resolutions
+Indicator for simple xrandr manipulations, such as switching monitor resolution or positioning monitors relative to others

+### Ubuntu installation